-We usually have around 40 training contract vacancies.
-Last year, for both the training contract and placement schemes, we had over 2,000 applications.
+We usually have around 50 training contract vacancies.
+For both the training contract and placement schemes, we usually have over 2,000 applications.

 We assess all applications – we don’t automatically reject applications on any criteria and there is no degree grade requirement.
 We have a number of competencies that we assess throughout the application form.
 We then have a telephone interview and, if successful at that stage, they will be invited to an assessment centre.